Dario-Gasquez/spacex-launches/README.md

 ### 5. Parallax Effect
 When the user scrolls in the launches screen, a parallax effect can be seen.
 This functionality is provided by `ParallaxFlowLayout` (a custom flow layout class).
 An approach with less coding was possible, but it involved adding the parallax code to the `LaunchesViewController` which was not desired.
 This approach also gives us finer control on the desired collection view layout and visual effects.

+### 6. Launch web article
+In the launch details screen the launch's web article is displayed (if available).
+This was achieved by adding a web view (`WKWebView`) below the mission details label in the Main storyboard.
+Additonal changes were made as required for example to `LaunchViewModel` and `LaunchDetailsView`.

 ## Troubleshooting
 ### Module compiled with Swift 4.2.1 cannot be imported by the Swift 5.0 compiler (Kingfisher)